computational-medicine/BMED360-2021/Lab0-beginners-guide/README.md

-# In Vivo Imaging and Physiological Modelling - BMED 360 Spring 2021
+# In Vivo Imaging and Physiological Modelling - BMED 360

 ## Beginners guide to Python and friends